beginner-corp/learn.begin.com/src/md/basic/foundations/hello-world.md

 arc sandbox
 ```

-4. Copy `http://localhost:3333` from the terminal output into a web browser window to preview your Deno application.
+4. Visit [http://localhost:3333](http://localhost:3333) in your web browser to preview your Deno application.

-5. To stop the server, go back to your terminal window and hold down the `control` + `C` keys.

 ---